 - (1) The proposed content (e.g., issues, goals and R&D plan) should agree with the intent of this program.
-The specific social issues to be solved and vision to be realized by 2030 (a sustainable society) should be clarified. - (2) The relationship with the 17 goals and 169 targets of the SDGs should be organized. - (3) The proposal should be an inclusive initiative in line with the SDG's philosophy of leave no one behind. - (4) KPIs (easy-to-understand indicators to measure the effect) should be established and shard and PDCA should be taken into consideration with the participation of each stakeholder. - (5) A plan should be proposed in which stakeholders, including beneficiaries, participate when tackling the social issues.
-A co-creative collaborative structure (including collaboration between the Principal Investigator and the Collaborator) should be built. - (6) The region which will be the field of the R&D should be clear.
-The past collaborative relationship between the Principal Investigator and the Collaborator and the current status of each stakeholder involved in the project should be accurately analyzed. - (7) The Principal Investigator and the Collaborator should have sufficient experience, clear motivation and enthusiasm to promote the proposed R&D. They should be able to execute the R&D with responsibility as the governing entity in the co-creative activities. - (8) An appropriate financing plan should be taken into consideration as use of the R&D fund. - (9) There should be an R&D plan and structure in which the person responsible for the results (e.g., a representative of parties working on social issues) continues to tackle the social issues even after the end of the project.
+The specific social issues to be solved and vision to be realized by 2030 (a sustainable society) should be clarified. - (2) The relationship with the 17 goals and 169 targets of the SDGs should be organized. - (3) The proposal should be an inclusive initiative in line with the SDG's philosophy of leave no one behind. - (4) KPIs (easy-to-understand indicators to measure the effect) should be established and shard and PDCA should be taken into consideration with the participation of key stakeholder. - (5) In grappling with social issues, plans that can be continually implemented in multiple regions (solutions) and basic processes to serve as the foundation for that (scenarios)